peterdemin/pip-compile-multi/README.rst

 ======================

 While it's a common practice to put requirements files inside ``requirements`` directory, it's not always the case.
-Directory can be overriden with this option:
+The directory can be overridden with this option:

 .. code-block::